Hypothyroidism is a condition in which the body doesn’t make enough thyroid hormones.

 It makes and stores thyroid hormones that affect nearly every cell in your body (

-When the thyroid gland receives a signal, called TSH (thyroid-stimulating hormone), it releases thyroid hormones into the bloodstream.
+When the thyroid gland receives a signal called thyroid-stimulating hormone (TSH), it releases thyroid hormones into the bloodstream.
 This signal is sent from the pituitary gland, a small gland found at the base of your brain, when thyroid hormone levels are low (

-Other causes of primary hypothyroidism are an iodine deficiency, a genetic disorder, taking certain medications and surgery that removes part of the thyroid (
+Other causes of primary hypothyroidism are iodine deficiency, a genetic disorder, taking certain medications, and surgery that removes part of the thyroid (

-Other times the thyroid gland does not receive enough TSH, the signal to release more thyroid hormone.
+Other times, the thyroid gland does not receive enough TSH.
 This happens when the pituitary gland is not working properly and is called secondary hypothyroidism.

 Thyroid hormones are very important.
-They help control your growth, repair and metabolism — a process where your body converts what you eat into energy.
+They help control growth, cell repair, and metabolism — the process by which your body converts what you eat into energy.

-Your metabolism affects your temperature and how fast you burn calories.
-That’s why people with hypothyroidism often feel cold, fatigued and may gain weight easily (
+Your metabolism affects your body temperature and at what rate you burn calories.
+That’s why people with hypothyroidism often feel cold and fatigued and may gain weight easily (

 You can learn more about the signs and symptoms of hypothyroidism here.

-Summary: Hypothyroidism is a condition where the thyroid gland does not make enough thyroid hormone.
-As the thyroid hormone is important for growth, repair and metabolism, people with hypothyroidism may often feel cold, fatigued and may gain weight easily.
+Summary Hypothyroidism is a condition in which the thyroid gland does not make enough thyroid hormone.
+As the thyroid hormone is important for growth, repair, and metabolism, people with hypothyroidism may often feel cold and fatigued and may gain weight easily.

 The thyroid hormone helps control the speed of your metabolism.
-The faster your metabolism, the more calories your body will burn at rest.
+The faster your metabolism, the more calories your body burns at rest.

-People who have hypothyroidism make less thyroid hormone.
+People with hypothyroidism make less thyroid hormone.
 This means they have a slower metabolism and burn fewer calories at rest.

 People with hypothyroidism might also benefit from increasing their protein intake.
-Research shows that higher protein diets help increase the speed of your metabolism (
+Research shows that higher protein diets help increase the rate of your metabolism (

-There are several nutrients that are important for optimal thyroid health.
+Several nutrients are important for optimal thyroid health.

-Iodine deficiency is very common and affects nearly a third of the world’s population.
-However, it’s less common in people from developed countries like the US, as they can avoid an iodine deficiency by adding iodized table salt to their foods (
+Iodine deficiency is very common and affects nearly one-third of the world’s population.
+However, it’s less common in people from developed countries like the United States, where iodized salt and iodine-rich seafood is widely available (

-If you do have an iodine deficiency, add iodized table salt to your meals or eat more iodine-rich foods like seaweed, fish, dairy and eggs.
+If you have an iodine deficiency, consider adding iodized table salt to your meals or eating more iodine-rich foods like seaweed, fish, dairy, and eggs.

-Iodine supplements are not necessary as you can get plenty iodine from your diet.
-Some studies have also shown that too much may damage the thyroid gland (
+Iodine supplements are unnecessary, as you can get plenty of iodine from your diet.
+Some studies have also shown that getting too much of this mineral may damage the thyroid gland (

 This essential mineral also has antioxidant benefits, which means it may protect the thyroid gland from damage by molecules called free radicals (